montoyan877/lambda-running/docs/reference/cli-reference.md

 # 🖥️ Lambda Running: CLI Reference

-This guide provides a comprehensive reference for all command-line interface (CLI) commands available in Lambda Running.
+This guide provides a reference for the command-line interface (CLI) commands available in Lambda Running.

 ## 🌐 Global Options